The logo for mcculley optix gallery is black and white.

 Eyeglasses can get dirty or smudged from oily fingers, makeup, moisturizers, or dirt from everyday handling.
 Cloudy glasses can make it difficult to see through the lenses, which contradicts the reason for wearing glasses in the first place.

 It is important to clean your glasses properly so that you don’t scratch them, permanently damaging the lens or frame.
-Safe products like glasses wipes can be a great way of cleaning your glasses without risking damage
+Safe products like glasses wipes can be a great way of cleaning your glasses without risking damage.

 You probably want your glasses to last for a few years, and proper care and cleaning can help.
 Keep reading for a few recommendations on how to properly clean your glasses from our team.